-The accordance of the proposal with the relevant polices is set out in
+The accordance of the proposal with the relevant polices is set out in the planning appraisal below.

 7.00 PLANNING APPRAISAL

 7.01 Introduction

 This is an outline planning application for up to 40 dwellings with details of the access provided, on land at Rhos Road, Penyffordd.
 All other matters are reserved for future consideration.